 If you’re approved for the card you apply for, you should receive your credit card in the mail within 14 days.

-Apply for a SoFi Credit Card Online and Earn 2% Cash Back1
+Recommended: How to Apply for a Credit Card

 What are the main differences between credit and debit cards?